Farmers' loyalty to Trump tested over new corn-ethanol rules

 Thalmann, who voted for Trump in 2016, said this week that he can't support him at the moment.
 He said farmers have worked too hard to build up markets and the reputation of American farm products and "I can't see agriculture getting dragged down the path it currently is."

 Karnowski reported from Minneapolis.
 McFetridge reported from Des Moines.
-Associated Press writer John O'Connor contributed from Decatur, Illinois; Candice Choi from New York, and Kevin Freking and Ellen Knickmeyer from Washington.
+Associated Press writers John O'Connor in Decatur, Illinois, Candice Choi in New York, and Kevin Freking and Ellen Knickmeyer in Washington also contributed to this report.